 Storing Onion Sets - Step 2

-Hang the mesh bag in a cool, dry place that has good circulation.
-Basements are not ideal locations, as they tend to be damp, which can cause rot when storing onion sets.
-Instead, consider using a semi-heated or connected garage, an attic or even an uninsulated closet.
+Hang the mesh bag in a cool, dry place with good air circulation.
+Basements aren't ideal locations, as they tend to be damp, which can cause rot when storing onion sets.
+Instead, consider using a semi-heated or connected garage, an attic, or even an uninsulated closet.

 Storing Onion Sets - Step 3